Keto Chaffle Recipe

 Similar Recipes

-Others looking for “Keto Chaffle Waffle” also liked:
+Others looking for “Keto Chaffle Recipe” also liked:

 Which waffle maker works best for chaffles

 Any waffle maker works for chaffles.
 I use the Dash Mini because it makes the perfect single-serving size.
-One batch of batter fills it exactly.
+One batch of batter makes 3 small chaffles in it.

 If you have a larger waffle maker, just pour the batter in the center and close the lid.
 Don’t try to spread it yourself.
 The weight of the lid pushes the batter out evenly, and you get a perfectly round chaffle every time.
 I’ve even used a full-size Belgian waffle maker and it works fine.